Seasonal ideas: What to do in Northern California, Winter 2017-18:

 This state park is located north of Guerneville in Sonoma County and provides a completely different look at the nature in rural wine country.
 From camping to day hikes and easy family-friendly walks, this forest is a wonderful place to experience the beauty of Northern California.

-13. The food in Napa and Sonoma wine countries
+Plus where to eat in Napa and Sonoma wine countries:

 Oh my Lord, the food in Northern California is just amazing, and the wine country has some of the region’s best restaurants.
 Try Catelli’s in Geyserville, All Seasons Bistro in Calistoga, The Girl and the Fig in Sonoma, and Oenotri, Tarla Grill, ZuZu, and Grace’s Table in downtown Napa.
 Less expensive options include Ca’ Momi Enoteca, C Casa, Pica Pica, and other purveyors in the Oxbow Public Market in Downtown Napa.